 While you can find a lot of great companies on Uhaul’s Moving Help platform, you can also find a lot of inexperienced ones as well.
 If you and your cousin want to start making some extra money on the side, you can easily get on MovingHelp.
 All you need is a bank account.

 I don’t have a problem with you and your cousin trying to make some extra money on the side—in fact, I respect it—but, there is a science to moving.
 It doesn’t just take muscle, it takes brains, experience, and spatial relations.
-You can’t just hire anyone off the street, or the kid next-door to move your belongings.
-Leave it to the professionals if you want it done right.
+You can’t just hire anyone off the street, or the kid next door to move your belongings.
+Leave it to those with experience if you want it done right.

 EDIT: MovingHelp now offers insurance in various states called Safeload.
 Moving Help Service Provider(s) are still not required to be insured, but you can purchase Safeload for additional coverage.

-In my opinion, MovingHelp is a great platform that gives the little guy a chance against competitors, but it has its own obstacles to overcome.
-MovingHelp works really well… when it works.
-Ultimately you can avoid most of these problems by hiring a professional moving company directly.
-Honestly, the best way I’ve found for hiring local services is just by Googling “movers near me,” or looking on Google Maps.
-Have you hired movers from MovingHelp, or are you a moving company that has used their platform?
+If you do decide to hire moving Uhaul helpers watch out for common scams, or just avoid most of these problems by hiring a professional moving company directly.
+The best way I’ve found for hiring local services is just by Googling “movers near me.”
+Have you hired Uhaul moving helpers, or are you a moving company that has used their platform?
 Let me know about your experience in the comments below!